jub77/grafikon/README.md

 # Grafikon

 Timetables for model railway.
-Useful for meets with modules (like FREMO, Free-mo etc).
+Useful for meets with modules (like FREMO, Free-mo etc...).

 ## Examples